onehub/pingdom-cap/README.md

     pingdom-cap check-name [status | pause | unpause]

 To set the username, password, and key, use the environment variables as described above.

+We added the command-line application because sometimes things go wrong.
+For example, it may happen that Pingdom is broken, and your attempt to "unpause" fails.
+If that happens, you probably want a means to unpause manually; in that case, use the command-line application.

+## Testing

+To run the specs,

+    bundle exec rake

+The Cucumber integration tests are all marked with @slow_process and are excluded in the rake task because they conduct a real round-trip with the server.
+To run them, set the environment variables (as above) and run Cucumber directly.
+For example,

+		PINGDOM_CHECK_NAME="check-name" PINGDOM_USERNAME="john@example.com" \
+		PINGDOM_PASSWORD="123456" PINGDOM_KEY="your-pingdom-key" bundle exec cucumber

+The specs use the VCR gem to verify HTTP requests and responses.
+To re-create the fixtures:

+		rm fixtures/cassettes/*
+		PINGDOM_CHECK_NAME="check-name" PINGDOM_USERNAME="john@example.com" \
+		PINGDOM_PASSWORD="123456" PINGDOM_KEY="your-pingdom-key" bundle exec rake

+If you fork and generate new VCR cassettes, either don't check them in or obfuscate them, because they will contain your credentials.

 ## Contributing to pingdom-cap